 7. Include “Alt” & “Title” Tags on Images

-Giving your images descriptions when you upload them to Blogger, WordPress, or other blogging platforms is important to make your images searchable and easy to find.
-It also is important to give different users a better experience of your site.
-If for different reasons, a user doesn’t allow images to show up when viewing online, there will be a description of your image in its place, so it gives the reader an idea of what the image content is.
+Giving your images descriptions when you upload them to Blogger, WordPress, or other blogging platforms is important to make your images searchable and easy to find (they would show up in Google photos based on their title, etc.).
+Also, adding these gives different users a better experience of your site.
+If a user doesn’t allow images to show up when viewing online, there will be a description of your image in its place, so it gives the reader an idea of what the image content is.

 Bonus!
 Another important way to make your images searchable is to properly name your image files before you upload them.
-For example, for the image in this post, I named the file: “seo-for-bloggers.png.”
-Dashes are always best instead of spaces or underscores when naming images.
+For example, for the image in this post, I named the file: “seo-bloggers.png.”
+Dashes are always best instead of spaces or underscores when naming images, as it follows web standards.

 8. Use Headings (h2, h3, etc. tags) With SEO Keywords